dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

 1. **Product Database Size**
    - **Description**: The app should be able to recognize and retrieve eco-scores for at least 100,000 distinct products.
-   - **Justification**: A large product database is crucial so that users can receive eco-scores and sustainability information from scanned products.
-A large product database also improves the quality of product recommendations by allowing comparisons across more products with eco-scores.
+   - **Justification**: A large product database is essential for providing users with accurate eco-scores and sustainability information for scanned products.
+Additionally, it enhances the quality of product recommendations by enabling comparisons across a broader range of products with eco-scores.

 <a name="nfr2"></a>

 2. **Product Information Response Time**
    - **Description**: Product details, including eco-scores, sustainability information, and recommendations, should be displayed within five seconds of scanning.
-   - **Justification**: Quick retrieval of product information is important to allow users to make informed purchase decisions in real time.
+   - **Justification**: Quick retrieval of product information is important to allow users to make informed purchase decisions in real time and provide recommendations for more eco-friendly products.

 ## 4. Designs Specification

 ### **4.1.
 Main Components**

 1. **Products**
-    - **Purpose**: The Products component is responsible for managing product data, including retrieval, storage, and recommendation generation based on eco-scores and categories.
+    - **Purpose**: The products component is responsible for managing product data, including retrieval, storage, and recommendation generation based on eco-scores and categories.
 It integrates with MongoDB for caching and the OpenFoodFacts API for missing product details.
     - **Interfaces**:
         1. **`Product fetchProductById(String product_id)`**
             - **Purpose:** Retrieves product details and recommendations from the products database for a product with the specified ID.
 If the product is not found locally, it queries the OpenFoodFacts API, updates the product database with the retrieved information, and returns the result.